linode/docs/docs/getting-started.md

     [![Public IPs.](/docs/assets/1711-remote_access_ips_small.png)](/docs/assets/1710-remote_access_ips.png)

 In this example, the Linode's IPv4 address is *96.126.109.54* and its IPv6 address is *2600:3c03::f03c:91ff:fe70:cabd*.
-Unless your Internet service provider supports IPv6, you'll want to the use the IPv4 address.
+Unless your internet service provider supports IPv6, you'll want to the use the IPv4 address.

-### Logging in for the First Time
+### Log In for the First Time

 Once you have the IP address and an SSH client, you can log in via SSH.
 The following instructions are written for Linux and Mac OS X. If you're using PuTTY as your SSH client in Windows, follow [these instructions](/docs/networking/using-putty).